muzkii/AdproEshop/README.md

      ...
      ```

-6. High Maintanability : "@Autowired Remove this field injection and use constructor injection instead on `ProductController.java`
+6. High Maintanability : "@Autowired Remove this field injection and use constructor injection instead on `ProductController.java`"

    Here it is a bit complicated.
 By using constructor injection, the dependencies are explicit and must be passed during an object’s construction.
 This avoids the possibility of instantiating an object in an invalid state and makes types more testable.
 Fields can be declared final, which makes the code easier to understand, as dependencies don’t change after instantiation.
 I used SonarQube's IDE to solve the issue by using constructor injection.
 The `ProductService` dependency is injected via the constructor, and the field is declared as final.
 By the changes, it would make the dependencies explicit and ensures that they are provided during the construction of the `ProductController` object.